delucks/gtd.py/README.rst

 Notes
 ------

-* The code is not heavily tested.
+* The code is manually tested.
 Please (please!) report bugs if you find them.
 * This has only been used on Linux and Mac OSX
 * Windows is not supported.
 * Some naming conventions differ from Trello, most notably "label" is called "tag"